ET sensitivity to the anisotropic Stochastic Gravitational Wave Background: Measurement of an anisotropic SGWB with two ET-like detectors

 From the definition (\ref{gamma}), and from the property (\ref{pol-ide2}), we see that $\gamma_{\ell m, OO '}$ transforms as $Y_{\ell m}$ under a rotation.
 Namely,

 Therefore, for a rotation of angle $\phi$ about the $z-$axis, $\gamma_{\ell m,OO'} \to {\rm e}^{i m \phi} \, \gamma_{\ell m,OO'}$.
 It follows that $\left\vert \gamma_{\ell m,OO'} \right\vert^2$ is invariant under such rotation.
 With our choice of frame, a rotation about the $z-$axis connects two locations on Earth that have the same latitude, and different longitude.
-It follows that the ET sensitivity to the various multipoles, cf. eqs. (\ref{SNR2}) and (\ref{ga-comb}) is independent of the longitude of the detector, as it was clearly expected.
+It follows that the sensitivity to the various multipoles does not depend on the individual longitudes of the two sites, but only on their difference.

-We can therefore consider a Cartesian coordinate system centred at the center of the Earth (assumed to be a perfect sphere), with the $z-$axis coinciding with the Earth rotation axis, and with an ET-like detector placed at $y=0$, at latitude $\theta$ (we use the standard geographical convention that the equator is at latitude $\theta = 0$, while the north pole at $\theta = 90^\circ$).
-In this coordinate system, the north and east directions on the tangent plane to the Earth at this location are given, respectively, by